Serious07/MincraftRestarter/README.md

 # Mincraft Restarter
-Programm to restore minecraft state
+Programm to restart minecraft servers

 Allowed to check if server online localy on server and globaly on internet, by domain for example